 - Cladism (provolutionist) - Text by M. Alan Kazlev

 A preference for or tendency towards evolving into clades and sub-clades.

 - Cladogram (evolution) - Text by M. Alan Kazlev

 Branching diagram that depicts divergence of the analysed taxa from their common ancestors.
 It shows the distribution and origins of unique shared characteristics (synapomorphies and autapomorphies), as well as their monophyly.
 A testable hypotheses of phylogenetic relationships.

 - Cladogram (sophontology) - Text by M. Alan Kazlev

-A precisely and scientifically organized family tree of a particular group or clade, tracing the connections of ancestry and descendants.
+A precisely and scientifically organized matrix showing the various technological and biological characteristics which have been incorporated into the morphology and mindtype of a particular sophontological phyle or clade, tracing the connections of ancestry and descendants.
 The Genen are renowned for their elaborately decorated interactive cladograms.